 As the arc of recovery continues, the work of the Studio evolves.
 Its portfolio now includes projects focused on long-term sustainability and community prosperity.
 GCCDS has emerged as a national leader in best practices for its community-driven approach.
 Through direct and continuous contact with the community over the long term, the Studio has functioned not only as a place to receive design assistance, but also as a genuine community hub.
-The Studio still hosts weekly community gatherings with a variety of experts, so the community can gather, chat and learn.
+For example, the Studio hosts weekly gatherings, called “Friday Morning Serial” with a variety of community leaders telling the story of their work, so people can gather, chat and learn.

 Overall, the Studio has completed 60 projects, including 230 new house projects, research initiatives, planning projects and environmental restoration.